Higher Order Functions

 }

-Let's pause here a moment to consider our newest implemention of split.
+Let's pause here a moment to consider our newest implemention of split

-split is a function that takes a Regular Expression as an argument and returns a function.
-The function returned by split takes a String and returns the result of splitting the String with the Regular Expression.
+.
 The implicit return of arrow functions make this syntax conventient to write but sometimes less obvious than a more explicit example.

-split is a Higher Order Function because it returns a function.
+is a Higher Order Function because it returns a function.
 The following example shows how we would use it.

 // lib.js